 Guidelines and policies are subject to change without notification.

-All incoming freshman who intend to major, minor, or take a concentration in music, or non-majors who are interested in taking music theory, are required to take the Fundamentals Screen Test.
-This placement tool assesses rudimentary music theory concepts and skills such as reading pitches in treble and bass clefs, basic rhythmic patterns, understanding basic concepts in rhythm and meter, the major scales, and major key signatures.
+All incoming freshman who intend to major, minor, or take a concentration in music, or non-majors who are interested in taking music theory, are required to take the Fundamental Music Theory and Aural Skills Placement.
+This placement tool assesses rudimentary music theory and aural skills concepts such as reading pitches in treble and bass clefs, basic rhythmic patterns, understanding rhythm and meter, the major scales, and major key signatures.

-The test is offered twice in the early spring, in conjunction with our entrance auditions, during Threshold Week, and by appointment.
-To schedule a time to take this test, please contact Dr. Rebecca Ryan at (773) 244-5623.
+The placement takes approximately 30 minutes and is offered twice in the early spring, in conjunction with our entrance auditions, during Threshold Week, and by appointment.
+To schedule a time to take this placement, please contact Dr. Rebecca Ryan at (773) 244-5623.

-All transfer students (and any first year students who wish to test out of MUS 1080: Introduction to Musicianship) who intend to major, minor, or take a concentration in music are required to take this test for theory and aural skills placement.
-The test is comprised of three sections:
+All transfer students (and any first year students who wish to test out of MUS 1080: Introduction to Musicianship) who intend to major, minor, or take a concentration in music are required to take this placement for theory and aural skills.
+Additionally, first year students who score exceptionally well on the Fundamental Music Theory and Aural Skills Placement may be asked to take the Advanced Music Theory and Aural Skills Placement for the opportunity to place higher in our music theory and aural skills course sequence.
+The placement is comprised of three sections:

-- Written Aural Skills Exam (1.5 hours): Content covered will include material from MUS 1080 through Aural Skills IV (intervals, rhythmic dictation, melodic dictation, harmonic dictation, triad and 7th qualities, 4-part dictation, etc.)
+- Written Aural Skills Placement (1.5 hours): Content covered will include material from MUS 1080 through Aural Skills IV (intervals, rhythmic dictation, melodic dictation, harmonic dictation, triad and 7th qualities, 4-part dictation, etc.)

-This test and a music transcript evaluation is required before you can register for theory and/or aural skills classes.
-For registration purposes, students may be temporarily placed until a music transcript evaluation and a placement test has been completed.
+This placement and a music transcript evaluation are required before you can register for theory and/or aural skills classes however, for registration purposes, students may be temporarily registered for placeholders until evaluation and a placement has been completed.

-This test is offered during Threshold.
-Those who need this test must take it when it is scheduled; no individual appointments for this test are available.
-To sign up for this test, please contact Dr. Rebecca Ryan at (773) 244-5623.
+This placement is offered twice a year, during fall and spring Threshold.
+Those who need this placement must take it when it is scheduled; no individual appointments for this placement are available.
+To sign up for this placement, please contact Dr. Rebecca Ryan at (773) 244-5623.